bpcode/MMM-SystemStats/README.md

 # Module: MMM-SystemStats
-This [MagicMirror](https://github.com/MichMich/MagicMirror) modules, which is fork from [BenRoe Module](https://github.com/BenRoe/MMM-SystemStats).
+This [MagicMirror](https://github.com/MichMich/MagicMirror) modules, which is the fork from [BenRoe Module](https://github.com/BenRoe/MMM-SystemStats).
 I have done following modifications:
 1. Shows system stats in a row with colored icons to save space.
 2. Connection status and alert incase of disconnected.
 3. System load show in %.